rad-security/plugins-helm-chart/stable/rad-plugins/README.md

   accessKeySecretNameOverride: "rad-access-key"
 ```

 RAD Security rad-guard plugin integrates with the Kubernetes admission controller.
 All admission controller communications require TLS.
-RAD Security Helm chart installs and rad-guard utilizes Let’s Encrypt to automate the issuance and renewal of certificates using the cert-manager add-on.
+RAD Security Helm chart installs and rad-guard utilizes Let's Encrypt to automate the issuance and renewal of certificates using the cert-manager add-on.

 #### 4.2 AWS Secret Manager